Axonista/axonista-website/commerce.markdown

 commerce-description: Sell products from directly inside your video, on any device or TV
 layout: commerce

-commerce-banner: We'll be attending SXSW July 15th, we'd love to see you there.

 product-revenue:
         heading: Earn new revenue through in-video shopping
         subheading: Shoppable Video Experiences